srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🧽 Cleanup & refactoring

-- Small performance improvement for calculating light areas
+- Improved performance for calculating light areas.
+- Reduced size of light areas when bordering on edge of screen.

 ### 📦 Dependency updates